Calibrated Explanations: with Uncertainty Information and Counterfactuals: Conclusion

-We have in this paper presented a new explanation method named \textit{Calibrated Explanations} (CE), which simultaneously calibrates the underlying model and generates explanations with uncertainty information.
-The weights are defined as the amount each feature contributes to the calibrated probability estimate for the positive class.
-Each feature and weight is explained using a conditional rule that is straightforward to interpret.
+This paper introduces \textit{Calibrated Explanations} (CE), a novel explanation method that not only calibrates the underlying model but also provides uncertainty information in the explanations.
+Each feature's weight is defined by its contribution to the calibrated probability estimate for the positive class, and the explanations are conveyed through straightforward conditional rules.

-Furthermore, the method incorporates all information necessary to create counterfactual rules.
-Consequently, the possibility to extract counterfactual rules is inherent in the method.
-The counterfactual explanations convey an estimate of the uncertainty of the outcome of each counterfactual rule.
+CE does not stop at factual explanations; it inherently enables the creation of counterfactual rules, offering insights into the uncertainty of each counterfactual outcome.
+The method is available as an open-source package, installable via \texttt{pip} or \texttt{conda}, supporting the plotting of both factual and counterfactual explanations.

-The method includes three types of plots: Regular, Uncertainty, and Counterfactual.
-The Regular and Uncertainty plots show straightforwardly how each feature affects the probability estimate with (Uncertainty plot) or without (Regular plot) uncertainty information.
-The Regular plot focuses on how the features affect the prediction estimate.
-The Uncertainty plot focuses on how each feature's uncertainty affects the probability estimate.
-Finally, the Counterfactual plot illustrates the expected probability estimate and corresponding uncertainty that the counterfactual rules would result in.
+Two experiments evaluating the method's robustness and stability were conducted on 25 benchmarking datasets.
+In the evaluations, CE demonstrated outstanding performance: effective in terms of running time, reliable due to inherent calibration and uncertainty quantification, stable with consistent calibration sets and models, and robust against small perturbations.
+In essence, Calibrated Explanations embody the hallmarks of a high-quality explanation method.

-The method is designed to produce stable rules.
-Reliability follows from the inherent calibration, resulting in both predictions and explanations becoming better representations of the true underlying distribution.
-The procedure for rule creation premieres robustness within the coverage of the rule conditions.
-Finally, we evaluated time costs for generating the explanations and found that CE outperforms both LIME and SHAP for calibrated models, even if SHAP was more efficient for the tree ensembles when not calibrating.
-In short, Calibrated Explanations show the characteristics of a high-quality explanation method.
+CE generates both factual and counterfactual explanations, which is rather unique compared to other SOTA methods.
+None of the methods studied in the paper could offer such a wide range of characteristics like CE: either they focus on factual or counterfactual explanations.
+Apart from CE, only one approach (with two instantiations) included uncertainty information and calibrated explanations.

-Three directions for future work include conjunctive rules and support for multiclass problems, as mentioned above.
-Finally, developing support for regression is also an important direction for future work.
+Looking ahead, future work includes real-world scenario evaluations for user perception and support for image and text data.
+The evolution of the currently available plots and the introduction of additional visualization methods to enhance rule insights are also key priorities.